Laying The Groundwork For M&A Success

 Any championship team or world class athlete will tell you that championships are won by putting in the hard work before the season starts.
 The Strategy & Preparation phase of the M&A process is much like training camp for an NFL team or spring training for a major league baseball team.
 Doing the right things from the start will pay off in the long run.

-If you want to get “lucky” the Vince Lombardi way, it’s important to find an industry specialized M&A partner who will work hard early in the process to identify the right buyers, provide enticing information to pique their interest, and develop highly targeted marketing materials to reel them in.
-Hard work in the Strategy & Preparation phase sets the tone for success in the remaining phases of the process.
+If you want to get “lucky” the Vince Lombardi way, it’s important to find an industry specialized M&A partner who will work hard early in the process to identify the right potential buyers, provide enticing information to pique their interest, and develop highly targeted marketing materials to reel them in.
+Hard work in the Strategy & Preparation phase sets the tone for success in the remaining phases of the business sale process.